 Mark was awarded the 2005 Wired Magazine Tech Innovator Rave Award.
 He has appeared on ZDTV and has been featured in numerous newspapers and magazines, including The Wall Street Journal, The San Jose Mercury News, Time Magazine, Red Herring Magazine, Upside Magazine, the Industry Standard, Salon, PC World, the New York Times, and Business Week.
 Mark has presented at several conferences and has lectured at the University of San Francisco.

 Mark had a private pilot’s license and was thinking about learning to fly acrobatics, but has since given that up.
-He lives with his son, daughter and wife, along with a dog, two cats, six chickens, and too much technology.
+He lives with his wonderful wife, son, and daughter, along with a dog, four cats, six chickens, and too much technology.

 Finally, Mark thinks that writing about himself in the third person is silly and pretentious.
 But he did it anyways.